lammps/lammps/doc/src/fix_ave_chunk.rst

-If spatially binned chunks contain some number of water molecules and :doc:`fix shake <fix_shake>` is used to make each molecule rigid, then you could calculate a temperature with 6 degrees of freedom (DOF) (three translational, three rotational) per molecule by setting *adof* to 2.0.
+If spatially binned chunks contain some number of water molecules and :doc:`fix shake <fix_shake>` is used to make each molecule rigid, then you could calculate a temperature with six degrees of freedom (DOF) (three translational, three rotational) per molecule by setting *adof* to 2.0.

 If :doc:`compute temp/partial <compute_temp_partial>` is used with the